edgedb/easy-edgedb/README.md

 One other way to get a `datetime` is to use the `to_datetime()` function.
 [Here is its signature](https://edgedb.com/docs/edgeql/funcops/datetime/#function::std::to_datetime), which shows that there are multiple ways to make a `datetime` with this function.
 The easiest is probably the third, which looks like this: `std::to_datetime(year: int64, month: int64, day: int64, hour: int64, min: int64, sec: float64, timezone: str) -> datetime`

-With this, our game could have a function that just generates integers for times that then get a proper time stamp from `to_datetime`.
+With this, our game could have a function that generates integers for times that then use `to_datetime` to get get a proper time stamp.
 Let's imagine that it's 10:35 am in Castle Dracula and Jonathan is trying to escape on May 12 to send Mina a letter.
 In Romania the time zone is 'EEST' (Eastern European Summer Time).
 We'll use `to_datetime()` to generate this.
 We won't worry about the year, because the story takes place in the same year - we'll just use 2020 for convenience.
 We type this:

 `SELECT to_datetime(2020, 5, 12, 10, 35, 0, 'EEST');`